BladeRunnerJS/scaling-js-apps/knockout/exercises.md

 **If you get stuck at any point - during this exercies or any future ones - please just ask for help.
 It's what we're here for.**

+## As you work...

+We'll be heading around and getting your GitHub usernames so we can give you permission to the repository for the application you'll be working on.